PrashantMohan9/Job-Portal/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `node Server.js` in the root directory for starting up the Node Js server.
+Add your Mongo Db database connection string in your backend/app.js file.

 ## Code scaffolding